 If you hear clacking, clattering, and rattling, there might be several issues - with varying degrees of severity - that will need to be dealt with hastily.

-Best case scenario, you're dealing with a support bracket that has loosened from the wall.
+Best case scenario: you're dealing with a support bracket that has loosened from the wall.
 As water rushes past that area, the pipe vibrates against the bracket and sounds noisy.
-While a plumbing disaster may not be imminent, it will add more stress to the piping and create more wear and tear, so you should take action.
+While a plumbing disaster may not be imminent, this vibration will add more stress to the piping and create more wear and tear, so you should take action.
 You'll need to locate exactly where the noise is coming from.
 It might be behind a wall.
 If you're able to access the piping, you can either tighten the bracket or place padding around the pipe.
 If you can't access the pipe, call a plumber.

-Worst case scenario, the pipes weren't installed properly and you're dealing with a full-blown structural issue with your plumbing.
+Worst case scenario: the pipes weren't installed properly and you're dealing with a full-blown structural issue with your plumbing.
 If that's the case, a plumbing disaster may actually be imminent and you'll need a pro to assess the situation.

 If you hear hissing and whistling, there may be a partial blockage in the pipe.
-It's natural for mineral deposits to buildup in pipes.
+It's natural for mineral deposits to build up in pipes.
 The water forcing itself through a partial clog can make a whistling sound.
 You can try adjusting the water pressure at the main valve to see if that stops the noise (in general, your home's water pressure shouldn't surpass 60 psi), but you may have a bigger issue.
-Unfortunately, it's extremely difficult to remove mineral buildup and, as time goes by, the buildup may cause a total blockage, leading to burst pipes, extensive damages, and costly repairs.
+Unfortunately, it's extremely difficult to remove mineral buildup and, as time goes by, the buildup may cause a total blockage, leading to burst pipes, extensive damage, and costly repairs.
 If you suspect you may be dealing with mineral buildup (this will cause low water pressure too), you should hire a plumber before the situation deteriorates.

 Hissing or whistling could also mean a faulty washer or valve.
-If you hear the noise at one particular sink, then it's probably just a matter of replacing the washer or valve in the faucet.
+If you hear the noise at one particular sink, then it's probably just a matter of replacing the washer or valve in that faucet.
 If it's noisy when any faucet is turned on, the issue could be with the main water valve and you may need to change it out.

 If you hear banging, clanging, knocking, and thumping, you're dealing with water hammer.
 Yes, that's a real thing.
 Water travels through pipes with tremendous pressure and speed.
 When a valve is closed, the speeding water suddenly has nowhere to go and it's forced to stop.
-This sudden stop causes the water to bounce back in the direction it was coming from, creating a surge of pressure in the pipe.
-Besides for the loud noise it makes, it could cause pipe failure as well and needs to be dealt with.
+This abrupt stop causes the water to bounce back in the direction it was coming from, creating a surge of pressure in the pipe.
+Besides the loud noise it makes, it could cause pipe failure as well and needs to be dealt with.